ReactiveSets/toubkal/README.md

 servers and clients.
 This allows efficient and low-latency routing thanks in part to the high performances of each individual server query tree.

-### Data Events, Operations, Stateless Sets and Pipelets
+#### Data Events, Operations, Stateless Sets and Pipelets

 Internally, Connected Sets dataflows represent the evolution of data sets over time where each event modifies a set.
 These dataflows are therefore sets change flows.

-Each event carries an opperation name such as 'add' or 'remove' and an array of values to add to, or remove from, a set.
+Each event carries an opperation name such as *add* or *remove* and an array of values to add to, or remove from, a set.

-**Stateless** sets values are not materialized either in memory or other storage.
+**Stateless** pipelets process values which are not materialized either in memory or other storage.

-Stateless pipelets process data events independently of all other events and values in the set allowing very fast operations and lowest memory footprint.
+Stateless pipelets process data events independently of all other events and values in the set allowing very fast operations and lowest memory footprints.

-Stateless pipelets can therefore process events out of order, much like Internet Protocol packets can be routed in any order.
+Stateless pipelets can therefore process events out of order, much like Internet Protocol packets can be routed through various paths within the Internet and may arrive at their destinations in any order.

 #### Stateful Pipelets